aaarcher-usgs/fungicide_meta_analysis/README.md

 # fungicide_meta_analysis
 Meta-analysis of the effects of fungicide to control soybean rust in the southeastern US

-This codebook.txt file was generated on <20160714> by <AA ArchMiller>
+This codebook.txt file was generated on 20160714 by A.A.
+ArchMiller

 -------------------